Achievable logoAchievable logo

 Liquidity risk

 Many common stocks trade on exchanges, like the New York Stock Exchange.
-You’ll learn more about stock markets when you go into the secondary market unit.
-For now, assume a significant amount of trading occurs on exchanges and that it’s easy to buy or sell stocks there.
+You’ll learn more about stock markets in the secondary market unit.
+For now, assume that exchange-listed stocks generally trade frequently, so it’s usually easy to buy or sell them.

 Sidenote